caktus/aws-web-stacks/README.rst

   should work fine with AWS Elasticsearch (the instance provides a valid certificate), so this defaults to ``'on'`` as well.
-* ``DOMAIN_NAME``: The domain name you specified when creating the stack, which will be associated with the automatically-generated SSL certificate.
+* ``DOMAIN_NAME``: The domain name you specified when creating the stack, which will be associated with the automatically-generated SSL certificate and as an allowed origin in the CORS configuration for the S3 buckets.
+* ``ALTERNATE_DOMAIN_NAMES``: A comma-separated list of alternate domain names provided to the stack.
+These domains, if any, will also be included in the automatically-generated SSL certificate and S3 CORS configuration.
 * ``SECRET_KEY``: The secret key you specified when creating this stack
 * ``DATABASE_URL``: The URL to the RDS instance created as part of this stack.
 * ``REDIS_URL``: The URL to the Redis instance created as part of this stack (may be used as a cache